mikavehns/GPT-4-Prompts/README.md

+Certainly!
+Here's the markdown with subparts subordinated:

 # GPT-4 Prompts

 ![GPT-4](https://user-images.githubusercontent.com/66560242/226178713-db00b770-8e45-4bbc-aab3-4d8f746fed1b.jpeg)

+## Welcome

 Welcome to the "GPT-4 Prompts" repository!
 Here, you will find prompts for GPT-4 that utilize its multimodality to produce the best results.